Mohammedziad599/install/README.md

 # install Packages and applications

-automate the installation of my freq used programs and packages
+Automate the installation of my frequently used programs and packages